rsn491/koopera/README.md

 =========

 <img
-  src="public/img/icon_blue.png"
+  src="public/img/icon.png"
   alt="Koopera"
   width="200"
 />

-**Koopera** is a code review app for adding comments directly on `.ipynb` files
+**Koopera** is a collaboration app that enables Data Science teams to share and review their jupyter notebooks.

 # Features
-* Comment directly in jupyter notebook cells
+* Review jupyter notebooks by commenting directly on its cells
+* Review source code with syntax highlight for python, scala, etc.
+* Import notebooks from your GitHub repositories
+* Navigate through your notebooks
-* Github authentication via personal access token
+* GitHub authentication via personal access token

 # Screenshots